jellyfin-archive/jellyfin-docs/general/clients/index.md

 ### Infuse for iOS/Apple TV

-A third party client with direct play capabilities for many formats, with HDR Support.
+A third party client with HDR support and direct play capabilities for multiple formats.

 **Status:** ⭐ Active, 3rd-Party